Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 ## Comments

-Comments are great and we are now going to talk about.
+Comments are great and we are now going to talk about it.
 It is so late that you should know what a comment is.
 Anyway, a comment in our program is not executed.
 A comment is meant to document our code.
 There are three ways to add comments in Javascript.
 We have the inline, multiline and JsDoc.

 **In-line**